 There is no great mystery as to why so many households cannot save.
-Persistently low and volatile incomes combined with high and often unpredictable expenses mean that many households live paycheck to paycheck and are one emergency away from hardship and deprivation.
-The best thing policymakers can do to encourage savings through the tax code is expanding existing tax credits or enacting new credits.
-These credits not only are a popular and politically feasible way of providing cash transfers targeted to LMI households, but they also provide an effective means of improving a vast array of outcomes, ranging from increased employment to improved child development.
+Persistently low and volatile incomes combined with high and often unpredictable expenses mean that many households live paycheck to paycheck and transfers targeted to LMI households, but they also provide an effective means of improving a vast array of outcomes, ranging from increased employment to improved child development.
 Promising tax credit proposals include the following: